Fortelinea/ODataApiVersion/Readme.md

 ### Objective

-This goal of this project is to provide a simple working example showing how to configure OData 8.x with Swagger for a versioned API (including multiple versioned controllers and models) using URL prefix routing, such as:
+This goal of this project is to provide a simple working example showing how to configure OData 8.x with Swagger for a versioned API using URL prefix routing, such as:
 - http://localhost:5000/api/v1/Customers
 - http://localhost:5000/api/v2/Customers

+The API should support multiple versions with:
+- seperate controllers for each version (ex. `ODataApiVersion.Controllers.v1.CustomersController` and `ODataApiVersion.Controllers.v2.CustomersController`)
+- seperate data models for each version (ex. `ODataApiVersion.Models.v1.Customer` and `ODataApiVersion.Models.v2.Customer`)

+Using Swagger to generate the docs, there should be a swagger.json for each version defined (ex. `/swagger/v1/swagger.json` and `/swagger/v2/swagger.json`).

 ### Issues